xaur/proposal/propsals/proposal-draft.md

 This proposal is an effort by contributors from Arabic countries to increase the awareness, presence and adoption of Decred Project in the arabic region.

-The objective of this proposal is to have a dedicated budget that will cover six months of operations, and that will cover marketing, events, video creation, social media management, user support, community organising and general outreach in arabic.
+The objective of this proposal is to have a dedicated budget that will cover six months of operations, and that will cover events and videos creation
 ## Why?

 Knowing that the arabic population is over 300 million people, spread across Asia and Africa, this proposal is to set a precedent for funding for a specific region of the world, so that Decred will be known all over the world.